Our Mentors

 Dr. Sudha Kothari

 She is one of India’s most acknowledged authorities on self help group (SHG) federations in the country.
 She holds a Ph.D. in sociology and has a rare blend of strong grassroots and institutional experience.
-She combines academic rigour with a practitioner’s zeal.
-Her prescriptions combine deep research with profound lessons drawn from ground realities.
 In 1993, she cofounded Chaitanya, a non profit organization which pioneered the SHG federation movement in Maharashtra.
 It subsequently partnered with programs like Mahila Arthik Vikas Mandal (MAVIM) and National Rural Livelihood Mission (NRLM) and the work has laid foundation to policies in the space of financial inclusion and women led enterprise development.

 Rajiv Khandelwal

-He is the co-founder and director of a consortium of organzation like Aajeevika Bureau, Basic Healthcare Services and Shram Sarathi in south Rajasthan.
+Rajiv is the co-founder of a consortium of organzation like Aajeevika Bureau, Basic Healthcare Services and Shram Sarathi in south Rajasthan.
 Over the course of his thirty year career, he has held leadership roles in a range of non-profit organisations.
 He has implemented programmes, conducted research and provided advice and guidance to non profits, donors and govt. in Rajasthan.
-The idea of Aajeevika Bureau took seed at the time when he saw a significant change in livelihoods from farming to wage labour.
-He is an Institute of Rural Management (IRMA) alumni and was named an Ashoka Fellow (2005) and India Social Entrepreneur of the Year (2010).
+He was named an Ashoka Fellow (2005) and India Social Entrepreneur of the Year (2010).

 Ashish Shrivastava